clifter1/bugout-backpack/README.md

 This is a guide on making the perfect bugout backpack for camping or any emergency situation.

+# Todo
+- [ ] Add bedding, tent, or hammock packing (mount points on backpack)

-# Core: Backpack and Storage
+# Backpack and Storage
 The core component is the selection of the best backpack.
 The best choice in backpack is something with hip support and buckles, multiple large pockets, and does not "stand out" when wearing (not tactical, military, Hello Kitty, neon colors, etc...

 For this guide, I have chosen the [Kelty Redwing 44 Tactical in Forest Green](https://tinyurl.com/25w883pa)